-There are serious legal aspects to be considered if the holder of the different AOCs is not the same employer of the pilots:
+There are serious legal aspects to be considered if the holder of the different AOCs is not the same employer of the crew:

 Some courts have considered that intra-group mobility can be considered legal, if it is done for technical and organisational reasons responding to the division of work inside a group of companies and if rights of the workers are guaranteed.
 However, when there is fraud, abuses of rights or of legal personality, the secondment of personnel – even if it is within the same group of companies – should be considered illegal.
 The question is then if the set-up for sharing employees within a group is not abusive and if the rights of the workers are guaranteed.

 c.)
-When Crew Interoperability requires pilots to operate from a country outside his or her habitual place of work, the rules on posting should be applied.
+When Crew Interoperability requires pilots and cabin crew to operate from a country outside his or her habitual place of work, the rules on posting should be applied.

 d.)
 Potential labour law problems:

-- Which labour law does apply to the pilot?
+- Which labour law does apply to the crew?

-- When pilots are transferred to other airlines with lower conditions, is this not giving the employer the possibility to unilaterally change the pilot’s working conditions?
+- When pilots and cabin crew are transferred to other airlines with lower conditions, is this not giving the employer the possibility to unilaterally change the employee’s working conditions?

 - Which collective agreements will apply?
-Are pilots of other units considered for the recognition of company councils?
-Can a union represent a pilot working in company who is not an employee of that company?
-Are those pilots recognised for the calculation of information and consultation rights?
-Could a pilot in a subsidiary be asked or forced to replace a striking pilot in another company (thereby de facto depriving workers from their ability to exercise – in a meaningful manner – their basic right to strike)?
-Can this pilot refuse the assignment?
-Can the pilot take part in an industrial action within a company where he or she regularly works but is where he or she is not a formal employee?
+Are crew of other units considered for the recognition of company councils?
+Can a union represent a crew member working in company who is not an employee of that company?
+Are those crew recognised for the calculation of information and consultation rights?
+Could a crew member in a subsidiary be asked or forced to replace a striking crew member in another company (thereby de facto depriving workers from their ability to exercise – in a meaningful manner – their basic right to strike)?
+Can the crew member take part in an industrial action within a company where he or she regularly works but is where he or she is not a formal employee?

-- If the pilot has issues concerning working conditions, where should he or she file his report?
+- If the crew has issues concerning working conditions, where should he or she file his report?

-- If a workaccident occurs during work in a company where the pilot is not an employee of that company, who is responsible?
+- If a work accident occurs during work in a company where the crew member is not an employee of that company, who is responsible?

 - Who can initiate and process disciplinary procedures and decide on possible disciplinary measures?
-Could the different units where the pilot works issue disciplinary measures?
+Could the different units where the crew member works issue disciplinary measures?
 What happens in case different units have different rules on disciplinary measures or have different opinions on a specific case?